GJZwiers/One-Zero-Code/bunny_slope/dont-repeat.md

-# Do Not Repeat Yourself.
-Use a Variable
+# Do Not Repeat Yourself

 Programmers try to avoid repetition in code because it is inefficient.
 One way to do so is by using **variables**.
 Variables allow you to store data for use at different points in time in the program.
 Open your editor and make a Python file with the following code: